-Neil Johnson is originally from Puyallup, Washington and has played poker since his family discovered he was willing to risk his allowance.
-Neil first went to Las Vegas for his 21st birthday and by the late 90’s he was cutting his poker tournament teeth on the $20 dailies at the Orleans.
-An injury forced him out of a career in the book industry (a continuing passion), and while searching for a new career he tried his hand at acting.
-Neil enjoyed theatre immensely and won a few awards, but it didn’t pay the mortgage.
-While rehearsing for a new play, he played at the Muckleshoot Casino in Washington.
-In two weeks he won $1,000 and then promptly lost it playing $4/$8 Limit Holdem, Omaha and Stud 8.
-He noticed that the best dealers made some good money and since he knew the games and was looking for a new career, why not learn how to shuffle and pitch!
+Neil Johnson hails from Puyallup, Washington and has played poker since his family discovered he was willing to risk his allowance.
+Neil first visited Las Vegas on his 21st birthday and by the late 90’s was a regular at the $20 daily tournaments at the Orleans.
+An injury forced him out of a career in publishing (a continuing passion) so he pivoted and tried his hand at acting.
+Neil won a few awards in theatre but it didn’t pay the mortgage.
+While rehearsing for a new play, he won $1,000 in two weeks at the Muckleshoot Casino in Washington and then gave it back playing $4/$8 Limit Holdem, Omaha and Stud-8.
+Meanwhile he saw the best poker dealers making some good money and in need of a new career he learned how to shuffle and pitch!

-Within a few weeks Neil started dealing poker at a small 4-table room and soon he was working seven nights a week at five different rooms and loving it.
-One fortunate step after the other found him on the international tournament circuit, thanks in large part to a recommendation by Peter Fisher to Jan Fisher and Linda Johnson of CardPlayer Cruises.
-From there he met Meg Patrick, Matt Savage and Thomas Kremser who were of great help as Neil worked his way around four continents as a member of tournament staffs for virtually every poker acronym and online site.
-In 2006, he had a unique opportunity thanks to Scott Wilson to move to Costa Rica and become the Poker Room Manager for Paradise Poker.
-He sold his house, put everything in storage and just days before moving, five letters put a bad beat on his new job: U-I-G-E-A.
+Neil started dealing poker at a small 4-table room and was soon working seven nights at five different rooms and loving it.
+A series of fortunate encounters took him to the international tournament circuit, starting with a referral to Linda Johnson and Jan Fisher of CardPlayer Cruises.
+From there Neil met Matt Savage and Thomas Kremser who helped him find work on four continents for virtually every poker acronym and online site.
+Thanks to Scott Wilson, in 2006 he moved to Costa Rica to manage the Poker Room of Paradise Poker.
+Neil sold his house, put everything in storage and just days before moving, five letters put a bad beat on the new job: U-I-G-E-A.

-Neil has always been interested in making tournament rules consistent and fair.
-From his unique vantage point across the globe, he has seen in glaring detail the challenges that face both players and staff when rules change from place to place.
-Working with all of the fantastic Tournament Directors at PokerStars has sharpened his resolve to pursue standardized rules.
-Neil first attended the TDA Summit in 2009 and greatly enjoyed seeing everyone working to create a living, breathing set of rules to make this game we all love even better.
-The TDA’s goal of standard rules for the global poker community is something both players and tournament management should strive for.
-Neil looks forward to working closely with the members of this great organisation to come up with the right answers everytime someone says “Floor”.
+Neil has always supported fair and consistent poker tournament rules.
+From his unique global vantage point, Neil has seen the challenges facing players and staff when rules change from venue to venue.
+Working with all the capable Tournament Directors at PokerStars sharpened his resolve to help standardize the rules.
+Neil first attended the 2009 TDA Summit and found like-minded professionals working together to create uniform rules to make the game we all love even better.
+The TDA mission of consistent global poker tournament rules benefits both players and tournament management.
+Neil looks forward to working closely with the members of this unique organization to come up with the right answers every time someone says “Floor”.